HCL-TECH-SOFTWARE/hcl-workload-automation-chart/README.md

         kubectl apply -f issuer.yaml -n <workload_automation_namespace>

 ### Creating a secrets file
 Create a secrets file to store passwords for the server, console and database, or if you use custom certificates, to add your custom certificates to the Certificates Secret.
+It is recommended you create a secret for each certificate.

 ##### Create secrets file to store passwords for the console and server components